 I am an Assistant Professor in the Department of Politics at the University of Virginia.
 In Fall 2019 I will be a visiting scholar at the University of Chicago, and in Spring 2020 I will be a visiting scholar at NYU.

 My research centers on authoritarian politics and institutions, and game-theoretic approaches to the study of dictatorship.
-My book project examines how executive constraints become established in dictatorships, formally within state constitutions and informally within presidential cabinets.
-I also have other work on democratic erosion, leadership succession, ruling parties, electoral authoritarianism, and coup proofing.
+My first book project examines how executive constraints become established in dictatorships, particularly within constitutions and presidential cabinets.
+My current book project focuses on democratic erosion.
+I also have other work on leadership succession, autocratic parties, and electoral authoritarianism.
 I have a regional focus on Sub-Saharan Africa and am interested in finding new and creative ways to collect data on authoritarian institutions.

 Office: S284 Gibson Hall